5 Types of Penetration Testing

 Red Teaming combines digital, social and physical domains to implement comprehensive real-life attack scenarios.
 As such, Red Teaming can be considered a distinct operation from penetration testing, but since its tasks span all of the penetration testing types described above, we thought it was worth mentioning it in this article.

 Compared to the standard penetration test, which lasts several days or weeks, Red Team assessments generally take much longer, in some cases several months to complete.
-Due to its complex nature, it is a rather rare operation, typically performed by larger organisations or by government contractors with well-established security programmes.
+Due to its complex nature, it is a rather rare operation, typically performed by larger organizations or by government contractors with well-established security programs.

-Penetration testing is a broad discipline that encompasses different techniques, so it is important to understand the relative risks that your organisation is facing in order to choose the most appropriate type.
-Once you have decided on the kind of penetration test you want to conduct, the next logical step is to choose the right company for your project; if you need help getting started, we have written a helpful guide on how to choose the right pentesting company.
+Penetration testing is a broad discipline that encompasses different techniques, so it is important to understand the relative risks that your organization is facing in order to choose the most appropriate type.
+Once you have decided on the kind of penetration test you want to conduct, the next logical step is to choose the right company or tool for your project; if you need help getting started, we have written a helpful guide on how to choose the right pentesting company and penetration testing tools.